ilened/CitySafe/README.md

 # CitySafe

-Google maps integration tool that ranks routes from start to destination by a safety score to recommend the safest route for to take.
+Google maps integration tool that ranks routes from start to destination by a safety score to recommend the safest route to take.

 ## Marvel App Mockup
 [CitySafe IOS Mockup](https://marvelapp.com/ca20i07/screen/60198474)